-(Principle 1.4 Cross-Shareholdings)
+[Principle 1.4 Cross-Shareholdings]

-In principle, our company will reduce cross-shareholdings.
-However, we may hold such shares if we decide that the action would improve our mid to long-term corporate value by increasing the number of business transactions, expanding our business scope, strengthening our relationship with business partners and promoting cooperative collaborations.
+In principle, our company will reduce cross-shareholdings and will not acquire new shares from other companies.
+We will not accept any cross-shareholding requests for the sake of retaining loyal shareholders.
+However, as an exception, we may hold such shares if we decide that the action would improve our mid to long-term corporate value by increasing the number of business transactions, expanding our business scope, strengthening our relationship with business partners and promoting cooperative collaborations.